 If a car is low on transmission fluid, it may experience a variety of problems.
 The transmission may slip out of gear, or the gears may grind when shifting.
 The car may also hesitate when accelerating, or it may feel like it is “lugging” when climbing hills.
 In extreme cases, the transmission may even fail altogether.

 Low transmission fluid levels can be caused by leaks, so it is important to have any leaks repaired as soon as possible.
 In addition, the transmission fluid should be checked regularly and topped off as needed to ensure that it remains at the proper level.
-By taking these measures, you can help keep your car’s transmission in good working order.

 2. Clogged transmission filter